jordilaforge/graphstream-fx/docs/index.md

 # graphstream-fx

 GraphStream is a graph library totally written in Java.
-In this project, I will show how to use this library with a JavaFX UI.
+In this project, I will show you how to use this library with a JavaFX UI.
 For that, we need the newest lib jars from the project which I linked below.
 Remember that these libraries are still in alpha state.

 * [GraphStream](http://graphstream-project.org/)
 * [gs-core](https://github.com/graphstream/gs-core/releases)
 * [gs-ui-javafx](https://github.com/graphstream/gs-ui-javafx/releases)

 First, we need a normal JavaFX project if you have IntelliJ you can build this skeleton be clicking on the new project and then on JavaFX.
-This will generate a Main.java which is the starting point of the application, an XML layout and a controller.
+This will generate a Main.java the starting point of the application, an XML for layout and a controller.
 If you do not have IntelliJ you can just add all the files manually.

 Let's start with the sample.fxml this file defines the layout of our UI window.
-Nothing special here we just define a gridPane to put our graphstream graph inside.
+Nothing special here we just define a GridPane to put our GraphStream graph inside.
 You can use any other layout.

 ```xml
 <?import javafx.geometry.Insets?>